FoodStandardsAgency/food_gov_uk_d8/drupal/web/modules/custom/fsa_ratings_import/README.md

  The state can be reset with `drush sset fsa_rating_api_offset 1` or use `drush sget fsa_rating_api_offset` to check the current offset.

+### Removal of non-existing establishments

+FHRS API does not have permanent establishment id's (FHRSID) and establishments may get deleted over time from the API.
+To overcome this issue an establishment deletion feature was added to module.

+Every day a full set of establishments is fetched from API (Establishments/basic endpoint) and stored in:
+ * as paged files in `public://api/[date]/fhrs_results_[page].json`
+ * as FHRSID and date in `fsa_establishment_api_import` table.

+On cron run the following steps are performed:
+* Page number to fetch is determined from previous stored paged result .json file (if last json is `fhrs_results_003.json`, then API is queried with page 4) and results from API are downloaded to `public://api/[date]`
+* Saved JSON file is parsed and FHRS values are merged into `fsa_establishment_api_import` table (existing FHRS values are unique, values are added or updated if they exist)
+* When the full set of establishments are fetched:
+  * entry `api_fetch_finish_last_date` is set to current date in `fsa_ratings_import` key/value collection (this allows skip the process of determining the next page, etc)
+  * all values in `fsa_establishment_api_import` table are matched against migrated establishment entities in `migrate_map_fsa_establishment` tables and entities that are defined as migrated but not available in fetched set are removed as non-existing
+  * entry `entity_purge_finish_last_date` is set to current date in `fsa_ratings_import` key/value collection (this allows skip the process of finding the result-set/migrated entity diff, etc)

 ### Development options

 To import smaller batch of content for testing/development add following line(s) to your local `settings.local.php` file: